plogs/asopposedtowhat.com/content/posts/acknowledgment.md

 [^c2]: Waters, Michael R., and Thomas W. Stafford Jr. "Redefining the Age of Clovis: Implications for the Peopling of the Americas." *Science*, vol. 315, no. 5815, 2007, pp. 1122–1126.
 DOI:10.1126/science.1137166.
 This paper provides archaeological evidence for the age and spread of the Clovis culture in North America.

+[^emerged]: Genus _Homo_ (our direct lineage) emerged in Africa about 23 million years ago.
+Anatomically modern humans (Homo sapiens) evolved in Africa around 300,000 years ago.
+All non-African humans descend from later migrations out of Africa.

 [^scalp1]: Kehoe, Alice B. *North American Indians: A Comprehensive Account*.
 3rd ed., Pearson, 2005, pp. 236–238.
 [^scalp2]: Brown, Joseph Epes. *The Spiritual Legacy of the American Indian*.
 Crossroad, 1982.